Youth Protection Is Our #1 Priority!

 - All volunteers must complete a rigorous application and screening process before joining Scouting.
 As part of this requirement, applicants must provide references and submit to a national criminal background check.
 BSA also verifies that the organization has not received any prior allegations of misconduct on the volunteer’s part by checking names in the Ineligible Volunteer Files.
 BSA’s goal is to ensure that all adult volunteers represent the values and character outlined in the Scout Oath and Scout Law and are good leaders for youth.

 - All volunteers are required to complete Youth Protection Training and must renew the training every two years.
-This training is accessible to the general public online at www.Scouting.org, under the Youth Protection tab.
+This training is accessible to the general public online on BSA’s website.
 Please review the training, as it provides important information about detecting and preventing abuse, no matter where it may occur.

 - Scouting’s two-deep leadership policy requires at least two adults to be present for all Scouting activities.
 No youth should ever be alone with a Scout leader for any reason.